When you try to enroll someone and it doesn’t work, there’s typically two reasons:

-Everybody, especially potential buyers, give signals.
+Everybody, including potential buyers, gives signals.

 It’s your job as the provider of a product or service, to read those signals, and you do that by applying empathy.

-Stepping in the other person’s shoes, and asking yourself what the meaning is of the signals you get.
+Stepping in the other person’s shoes, and asking yourself what the meaning is, of the signals you get.

 Very often, you’ll find that when you take the pressure off and you stop trying to steer a parked car, the conversation changes and something useful happens.

 Could be they give you permission to follow up at a later date, or they might think of someone to introduce you to, or they might ask you the key question that actually does ready them to consider a purchase.